firstdraft/guides/appdev-primer.md

  - Check out the [real IMDb](https://www.imdb.com/chart/top).
  - Click around [Must See Movies](https://msm-associations-target.herokuapp.com/), a version of IMDb that we'll build during this course.
  - If you had to design 2D tables to store all of the information required by Must See Movies, what would they look like?
- - Check out [this existing database](https://docs.google.com/spreadsheets/d/1pJiica5a3bNHfau_hHdaw7qSmvXl_EOXZ4u4XYLJ4Ck/edit?usp=sharing) and try to answer the questions in the first sheet.
+ - Find the handout in your packet which is the printed-out Must See Movies Database.
+Try to answer the questions based on the data in the tables.
+(You are playing the part of the _application logic_ layer.)
  - If we wanted to add the ability for users to sign up and bookmark movies that they intend to watch, like a to-do list of movies to see, how would you change your database structure?

 ## Very Best